CoreCrafted-Network/docs/pages/03.skyblock/03.advanced/01.custom-enchant/docs.md

     category: docs
 ---

+Custom Enchants not only help you win every PVP and brag about your PVP SKILLS , you can only have better looking items!!!
 ## Commands
 - To open up the Tinkerer, type ``/Tinker``
 - To open the Custom Enchants GUI , type ``/CE``  or ``/Enchanter``